 - Describe how healthcare administrators collaborate and lead others, ethically, in a healthcare organization.

 - Describe how healthcare administrators improve health organization performance.

 - Communicate effectively orally and in writing about health informatics to stakeholders in a healthcare organization.

 To receive an Associate of Science in Health Informatics, students must complete at least 96 quarter units, 31.5 of which must be taken in residence at National University.
-All Associate degree students must complete the University General Education requirements.
-In the absence of transfer credit students may need to take additional electives to fulfill overall unit requirements.
+All Associate degree students must complete a minimum 34.5 units of the University General Education requirements.
+In the absence of transfer credit, students may need to take additional electives to fulfill overall unit requirements.
 Students should refer to the section on undergraduate admission procedures for specific information on admission and evaluation.